Understanding Toxicity: A Balanced Approach to Health

 That word is TOXIC.

-In my 20 years of clinical practice, including 15+ years specializing in Hair Tissue Mineral Analysis, I have watched it do more damage than almost any other term in the health vocabulary — not because toxicity isn’t real, but because it is too often used as a final conclusion rather than the start of careful inquiry.
+In my 20 years of clinical practice, including over 15 years specializing in Hair Tissue Mineral Analysis, I have watched this term do more damage than almost any other in the health vocabulary.
+It’s not that toxicity isn’t real, but it is often used as a final conclusion rather than the start of careful inquiry.

 What Toxicity Actually Means